TonyBrowne02/2nd-Year-Topic-Modeler-Assignment/README.md

 # 2nd-Year-Topic-Modeler-Assignment
 Repository for a top modeler assignment given during second year term 2 of Computer Science: Infrastructure in TU Dublin

+Topic modeller, created a program to display a GUI which prompts the user to select the location of two .txt files after which the program compares the top ten most common words of each file, excluding non-content words such as “the, in, at, the”.
+Once the two sets of words are found the percentage overlap is shown to the user.
+The program begins with an initial set of non-content words to ignore but there is functionality for the user to add and remove buffer words to/from the list.
+These changes are saved statically between launches of the program.

 o List of classes, with a description.
   FileManager.java, this class is used when interacting with files, used to permform a variety of functions